 Images in the archives digital collections are copyrighted by Plymouth State University unless otherwise noted.
 Images may be used for personal research or non-profit educational purposes without prior permission.
 Publication or commercial use of any image or the accompanying data requires prior written permission from the copyright holder.
-To inquire about permissions or to request an image file contact Spinelli Archives, Plymouth State University at 603-535-2961.
+To inquire about permissions or to request an image file contact the Lamson Library Reference Desk, Plymouth State University at email@example.com or 603-535-2455.

 Notice and Takedown Policy

-You have grounds for a complaint if you believe that material in the collection:
+You have grounds to request material be taken down if you believe that material in the collection:

-To submit a complaint, send an email or letter including:
+To submit a request, send an email to firstname.lastname@example.org that includes:

-When a complaint is received archives staff will:
+When a request is received, Archives staff will:

 The Brown Company Collection documents much of the history of the Brown Company of Berlin, New Hampshire from the late nineteenth century through the mid-1960s.
 This collection provides access to images that depict work activity ranging from the felling of trees to the final manufacture of pulp and paper in Berlin and Gorham.
 This is an educational resource that chronicles engineering projects, mill construction, equipment installation, as well as the social, cultural, and recreational lives of the workers, their families, and Berlin itself.
-The Brown Company digital images currently represent a small portion of the entire collection; this collection will continue to grow over the next two years.
+The Brown Company digital images currently represent a small portion of the entire collection.

-The Campus Publications Collection includes periodicals published by the college from its days as Plymouth Normal School up through today.
+The Campus Publications Collection includes periodicals published by the college from its days as Plymouth Normal School up through the present.
 It contains a wealth of information on campus events, as well as student, faculty and alumni news.
 In most cases the full text of these periodicals is searchable.
+Publications include: